-Each Ph.D. student must take a preliminary oral examination conducted by the student's Advisory Committee and attended by the Representative from the School of Graduate Studies.
-This is an oral presentation and defense of the student's dissertation proposal.
-Passing this exam allows the School of Graduate Studies to enter the student into "Ph.D.
-Candidacy."
-If a committee member cannot attend a scheduled preliminary oral, it must be rescheduled.
+After passing the Qualifying Examination, each Ph.D. student must complete a preliminary oral examination conducted by the student's Advisory Committee, which the representative from the Graduate School attends.
+This is an Oral Examination and defense of the student's dissertation proposal.
+Passing this exam allows the Graduate School to enter the student into "Ph.D.
+Candidacy".

-Unanimous approval by the Advisory Committee is required for passing the examination.
-Such approval may be conditioned on satisfactory completion of additional work.
-A student is actually admitted to candidacy for the Ph.D. degree only upon passing the preliminary examination or upon fulfilling any additional requirements imposed in connection with a conditional pass.
+Unanimous approval by the Advisory Committee is required to pass the examination.
+Approval may be conditioned on satisfactory completion of additional work.
+In this situation, a student passes the examination when these conditions are met.
+A student is admitted to candidacy for the Ph.D. degree only upon passing the preliminary examination.
+Failure of the examination terminates the student's graduate study unless the student's Advisory

-Failure of the examination terminates the student's graduate study unless the student's Advisory Committee unanimously recommends re-examination.
-Only one re-examination is permitted and at least one full semester must elapse before the re-examination is held.
+Committee unanimously recommends re-examination.
+Only one re-examination is permitted and at least one full semester must elapse before the re-examination.

 The examination may be held no earlier than the end (final exam week) of the second year of graduate study and no later than one semester (or four months) prior to the Ph.D. final oral examination.

-The Preliminary Oral Examination is scheduled only at the request of the student and only upon the approval of the student's Advisory Committee.
-A student cannot submit a request to schedule an oral examination unless the student's Graduate Plan of Study has been approved by the Graduate Coordinator and the student has passed the Qualifying Examination.
+The Preliminary Oral Examination is scheduled at the request of the student and only upon the approval of the student's Advisory Committee.
+A student cannot submit a request to schedule an oral examination unless the student's Graduate Plan of Study has been approved by the Graduate Coordinator.
 The student must be in good academic standing when the request is submitted and when the examination is held.
-The request must be submitted to the Electrical Engineering Office as soon as possible (after passing the Qualifying Examination), but at least two weeks prior to the date of the examination.